-- You may not stay after school to wait for another student. - You must be with a teacher or other staff member at all times. - You must abide by the RCSA Code of Conduct while participating in the activity. - Your school activity privileges will be cancelled if discipline becomes a problem. - You must clear the school building immediately following after school activities by using the front door. - You must arrange for your own transportation to arrive promptly at the end of the activity. - If your event is on an early release day you must go home and come back at the time the event starts. - Signing up for after school activities is required for each semester in order to be eligible to participate.
-If student does not have any after school club or activity should report to study hall for after school care.
+- You may not stay after school to wait for another student. - You must be with a teacher or other staff member at all times. - You must abide by the RCSA Code of Conduct while participating in the activity. - Your school activity privileges will be cancelled if discipline becomes a problem. - Signing up for after school activities is required for each semester to be eligible to participate.
+If a student does not have any after school club or activity should report for after school care in extended day.
+If a student attends extended day and does not normally pay for this service, a fee of \$20 is charged for that day for any amount of time that they stay after the normal pick-up time.